-In addition to non-cash short-term incentives and in order to motivate and align employees with its long-term business plans, the Group may decide to selectively award LTIP to employees contingent on the delivery of future performance targets.
-The NRGC will confirm the employees eligible for the LTIP scheme on annual basis.
-The performance horizon and quantum of awards will also be determined on an annual basis, based on the performance requirements.
-All LTIP awards will be delivered as non-cash instruments and are delivered on assessment of results achieved at the end of the performance period.
-LTIP vest immediately at the end of the performance period (a minimum of three years) and are subject to a six-month retention period post vesting.
+In addition to non-cash short-term incentives and in order to motivate and align employees with its long-term business period.
+LTIP vest immediately at the end of the performance period (a minimum of three years) and are subject to a sixmonth retention period post vesting.